katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 Notice how there are as many lines as there are SNPs in the data set, plus one for a header.
 It is always a good idea to check your output to ensure everything looks as expected!

 Next, instead of calculating pairwise population differentiation on an SNP-by-SNP basis, we will use a sliding window approach.
 The ``--fst-window-size 50000`` refers to the window size of the genome (in base pairs) in which we are calculating one value: all SNPs within this window are used to calculate Fst.
 The ``--fst-window-step`` option indicates how many base pairs the window is moving down the genome before calculating Fst for the second window, then the third, and so on.
+In genetal 50000 bp is a good size of sliding window, and the absolutely maximum size of sliding windows in my option should be 1 Mb, but even this window size is very big.

 > **Warning about sliding windows** <br>
 > &emsp;